 DIY Makeover Inspiration

-A few months ago I found these beautiful blue and white chinoiserie vase patterned napkins online.
+A few months ago I found these beautiful blue and white chinoiserie vase-patterned napkins.
 I ordered them faster than you can say chinoiserie.

-Now all I needed was a decorative accessory that would lend itself to being rescued and restored ~ using decoupage.
+Now all I needed was a decorative accessory that would lend itself to being rescued and restored – using decoupage as my method.

-On one of our morning walks in June, a neighbor had set out a ton of stuff for bulk pickup.
+A few weeks ago, on one of our morning walks, a neighbor had set out a ton of stuff for bulk pickup.
 Sweet Shark walked right on by, but this girl had to stop and explore.

 I found several great items, including this tray.
 It was in perfect condition, but it was painted black on the bottom and silver on the top and sides.
 The perfect candidate for a DIY makeover.